Cheeky TV show becomes battleground in French election race

 “There are no journalists at ‘Quotidien,’” she asserted.

-Macron seized on the issue in a television interview Wednesday morning, accusing Le Pen of acting like an autocrat.
+Macron accused Le Pen of acting like an autocrat.
+The centrist president and Le Pen face each other in France’s April 24 election runoff.

-“When the same person on the same day says, ‘You are a journalist but this monsieur is not, because he says things that displease me,’ it’s the start of an authoritarian drift,'” Macron said.
+“When the same person on the same day says, ‘You are a journalist but this monsieur is not, because he says things that displease me,’ it’s the start of an authoritarian drift,'” Macron said Wednesday morning.

 “The real face of the extreme right is coming back,” he added.
 “It’s a face that doesn’t respect liberties, the constitutional framework, the independence of the press.”